matthewmueller/rfcs/text/0001-datamodel-2.md

 ## Configuration

 Prisma's configuration and DataModel share the same language.
-The configuration and datamodel can be in 1 file or spread across multiple files, environments and networks.
-See the "Should we store configuration alongside the Datamodel?" open question below for a potential implementation.
+The configuration and datamodel can be in 1 file or spread across multiple files, environments or across the networks.
+See the "Should we store configuration alongside the Datamodel?" answer for more details.

 For syntax, we're essentially a superset of the HCL2, so the configuration of Terraform would apply here: